shekhawatanju/Basic-python-program/README.md

 # Basic-python-program

-## Basic Python Program
+# Basic Calculator Program
-This repository contains a Python script (`basic_program.py`) that demonstrates:
+This is a simple Python program that performs basic arithmetic operations like addition and subtraction.
-- Input and output operations
-- Mathematical calculations
-- Loops and conditional statements

-### How to Run the Program
+## How to Run the Program
-1. Clone the repository to your local machine:
+1. Ensure Python is installed on your system.
-2. Navigate to the project folder and run the script:
+2. Run the program using the command: `python program.py`.

-git add README.md
-git commit -m "Updated README with program description" git push origin main